tutek1/DTLabs/02_Player/lab02.md

 Duration: hh:mm:ss

 ### Types of bodies
-Similar to the previous lab we need to add a node to represent our player.
-Since our player will move in the world and use the physics system, we need to choose an appropriate node for the player.
+Similar to the previous lab we need to add a node, this time to represent our player.
+Since our player will move in the world and interact with the physics system, we need to choose an appropriate node for the player.
 These are our choices:
 - `StaticBody3D` - objects with collisions that do not move ❌
 - `RigidBody3D` - objects with collisions that are moved by forces with the physics engine ✔️
 - `CharacterBody3D` - objects with collisions that are meant to be user-controlled ✔️

 Both `RigidBody3D` and `CharacterBody3D` are solid choices for us.
-The better choice will be `CharacterBody3D` since it already implements many things that will come in handy for us (ground and wall detection, moving platforms, moving slopes, etc.).
+The better choice will be the `CharacterBody3D` since it already implements many things that will come in handy (ground and wall detection, moving platforms, moving on slopes, etc.).

 ### Create the player node
 Now that we know what node type the player will be, let's add it.
 1. Add a `CharacterBody3D` node in the scene hierarchy as a child of the scene node ("Debug3dScene")
-2. Rename it to **"Player"** (Right-click and select rename)
+2. Rename it to **"Player"** (Right-click -> rename)
-3. Add a `MeshInstance3D` node as a child of the player and set the mesh to a `CapsuleMesh`
+3. Add a `MeshInstance3D` node as a child of the player and set the `Mesh` property to a `CapsuleMesh`
 4. Add a `CollisionShape3D` node as a child of the player and set the collision shape to a `CapsuleShape3D`

 The result should look something like this:
 ![](img/BasePlayerSetup.png)

-Let's move the player a bit up so that they are not in the ground.
+Please move the player up a bit so that they are not stuck in the ground.

 > aside negative
 > Be careful to move the `Player` node and **NOT** the mesh or collider of the player.

 ### Nicer player model
 The player is now just a plain white capsule.
-We will give them hands and a backpack to make them look nicer and also learn a bit about materials.
+Let's add hands and a backpack to make them look a bit nicer (before we change it to a 3D model in a future lab) and also learn a bit about materials.

 #### Adding hands
-1. Add a `MeshInstance3D` node as a child of the player and add a BoxMesh to it.
-(Optionally rename it to "Hand1")
+1. Add a `MeshInstance3D` node as a child of the player and add a BoxMesh to it (Optionally rename it to "Hand1").
-2. Change the mesh size to look more like a hand (I used `0.3, 0.8, 0.3`)
+2. **Change** the size of the mesh to make it look more like a hand (I used `0.3, 0.8, 0.3`)
-3. Move the hand on the X-axis so that it is on the side of the player (I moved it by `0.65`)
+3. **Move** the hand on the **X-axis** so that it is on the side of the player (I moved it by `0.65`)
-4. Repeat step 1-3 for the other hand, just move it to the other side of the player
+4. **Repeat** the steps 1-3 for the other hand, just move it to the other side of the player (negative X-axis)

-After adding hands the player should look something like this:
+After adding hands the player should look like this:
 ![](img/PlayerHands.png)

-#### Adding backpack
+#### Adding a backpack
-The main reason for adding a backpack is so that we can easily tell which way is the player capsule facing.
-This will come in handy later on.
+The main reason for adding a backpack is so that we can easily tell which way the player capsule is facing, which will help us debug the movement controller later on.

-Use the same process we did in adding hands to add a new BoxMesh, scale it, and move it.
+Use the same process as we did in adding the hands to add a new `BoxMesh`, scale it, and move it.

 > aside negative
 > The coordinate system in Godot Engine uses the **Z-axis** in a way that `-Z == Forwards` and `+Z == Backwards`.
 So be sure to place the backpack on the **+Z** side of the player.

-The player should look like this now (mind the direction of the Z-axis).
+The player should look like this now (mind the direction of the **blue arrow**, which denotes the **+Z** direction).
 ![](img/PlayerBackpack.png)

 #### Giving the player some color
 Let's give the player capsule some color.

-1. Click on to the `MeshInstance3D` with the capsule mesh in the scene hierarchy.
+1. Click on to the `MeshInstance3D` with the capsule mesh in the **scene hierarchy**
-2. Click on the **CapsuleMesh** in the **inspector**.
+2. Click on the **CapsuleMesh** in the **inspector**
-3. Add a new `StandardMaterial3D` to the Material slot
+3. Add a new `StandardMaterial3D` to the **Material slot**
-4. Click on the created material
+4. **Click** on the created material
-5. Set albedo to gray
+5. Set **Albedo** to gray
-6. Set Roughness to `0.3`
+6. Set **Roughness** to `0.3`
-7. Set Metallic to `0.5`
+7. Set **Metallic** to `0.5`

-This makes the capsule look gray and shiny as a metal robots body should be.
+This makes the capsule look gray and shiny like a stereotypical robot.
 However, I would like to add the same material to the hands and the backpack.

-I could manually set all the properties on each material of each object but what if later on I would like to change to robots color? -> I would have to modify all the parts of the robot, which is not ideal.
+I could manually set all the properties on each material of each object but what if I decide later on, that the robot will have a different color? -> I would have to modify all the parts of the robot, which is not ideal.

 #### Saving materials
-Let's learn how to save a material and share it with other meshes.
+Let's learn how to save a material, so that we can then use it on other meshes.

 ![](img/MaterialResourceSave.PNG)
-1. Select the Capsule `MeshInstance3D`
+1. **Select** the `MeshInstance3D` with the capsule
-2. Click on the **CapsuleMesh** in the **inspector**
+2. Click on the `Mesh` property with the **CapsuleMesh** in the **inspector**
-3. Click on the small arrow next to the material that you created in the steps in the 7 steps sequence above
+3. Click on the **small arrow** next to the material that you created in the 7 steps sequence above
 4. Select **Save As**
-5. In the new popup window: change the name to `player_material.tres`
+5. In the new popup window: **change the name** to `player_material.tres`
-6. Navigate to folder `3D/Player`
+6. **Navigate** to folder `3D/Player`
 7. Click **Save**

-Now we have saved the material as a Resource.
+Now we have saved the material as a **Resource**.

 > aside positive
-> Resources can represent many types of data (materials, shaders, tile sets, fonts, scenes etc.).
-They can be instantiated (created/spawned in) to any scene and deleted at will.
-Saved scenes (`PackedScene`) in Godot are also Resources.
-This allows us to use them to represent common objects (bullets, enemies, collectibles etc.) that need to be created/deleted at runtime, with them.
+> **Resources** can represent many types of data (materials, shaders, tile sets, fonts, scenes, animations, etc.) that can be saved on the disk.
+They don't do anything on their own, instead their data is used by nodes.

 #### Applying materials
-Now we can apply the material to the hands and backpack.
+Now we can apply the **saved material** to the hands and backpack.
 Please follow the steps in this video.
 <video id=AVk8pqCkRpA></video>

 > aside negative
-> If you only needed to use the material one of the hands of the robot, it means that you used the same mesh for both of them, probably because you duplicated the first hand.
+> If you used the material on **one of the hands** of the robot and the other one had it also applied, it means that you used the same mesh for both of the hands, probably because you **duplicated** the first hand.
 This is not wrong, since we want both hands to look the same.
-However, keep it in mind.
+However, keep it in mind because sometimes this is not the behavior we want.